 Researching Irish family members?
 It might help to know something about Irish nicknames.
 For instance, perhaps a baby named Aodhnait went by Annie at home.
 The name Eoghann is commonly shortened to Hugo, and Moriertagh often takes the nickname Moss.
 Alexander and Sandy are frequently used interchangeably, as are Owen and Eugene, Moses and Aiden, Bridget and Bessy or Bedilia, and Gobinet and Abigail or Deborah.

 It's not enough to do a single search for "Heinrich Schmidt" and assume you've found all there is to find.
 How might you work around the challenge of nicknames?

 One way is to try a Soundex search.
 That can sometimes pick up variations of given names when you’re looking through birth, baptism, census, marriage, and death records.
-In other cases, an internet search may tip you off about whether something is a nickname, and for what.

 The bottom line: Keep an open mind about what given names and common nicknames to look for in the records, and you're likely to have more success finding your ancestors in archival records.
 And as nicknames could also appear in newspapers, be sure to look for name variants when searching for that resource for family history information.

 Want to learn more about your ancestors and see what nicknames they might have used?
 Start today with an Ancestry® free trial.

 "19th C. Old Victorian Nicknames Boys Male Baby Biblical Names Men."
 Ancestorville Genealogy.
 Accessed October 21, 2022. https://ancestorville.com/blogs/articles/victorian-male-nicknames.